Is your cat suddenly pooping outside the litter box?

 Kittens may be struggling with accessing the litter box in some rooms.
-Consider moving the litter box if it’s located in a high traffic area, near the door, or a location with a lot of noise.
+Consider moving the litter box if it’s located in a high-traffic area, near the door, or in a location with a lot of noise.

 3. The cat box is smelly and unhygienic:

 Is the litter box clean?
 If not, this is a problem and your cat won’t poop in the litter box anymore.